-Prerequisite: Instructor approval and participation in an Advanced Music Ensemble.
+Prerequisite: Instructor approval and participation in an

+Advanced Music Ensemble

+This course meets UC/CSU (F) and District graduation requirements for Visual and Performing Arts.
 This Course develops a student's ability to recognize, understand, and describe the basic materials and processes of music that are heard or presented in a musical score.
 The achievement of these goals may best be approached by initially addressing fundamental aural, analytical, and compositional skills using both listening and written exercises.
-Building on this foundation, the course should progress to include more creative tasks, such as the harmonization of a melody by selecting appropriate chords, composing a musical bass line to provide two-voice counterpoint, or the realization of figured-bass notation.
+Building on this foundation, the course should progress to include more creative tasks, such as the harmonization of a melody by selecting appropriate chords, composing a musical bass line to provide two-voice counterpoint or the realization of figured-bass notation.